matuteiglesias/journal/content/JobMarket/2025-07-31_Tailored_CV_for_World_Bank_STC_Position.md

 ### Key Activities
 - Developed strategies to reframe the CV to highlight expertise in household survey data, technical skills, and relevant deliverables.
-- Structured the CV to emphasize economic and policy narratives, minimizing [[AI]] and automation references.
+- Structured the CV to emphasize economic and policy narratives, minimizing [[AI]] and [[automation]] references.
-- Utilized a LaTeX document template to create a professional CV, including sections on professional summary, core skills, professional experience, education, and languages.
+- Utilized a LaTeX document template to create a professional CV, including sections on professional summary, core skills, professional experience, [[education]], and languages.
 - Made final refinements to the LaTeX document, ensuring optimal layout and readability using memoir and flowfram packages.

 ### Achievements